quantify-os/quantify-scheduler/docs/usage.rst

 Different compilation steps are required to go from a high-level description of a schedule to something that can be executed on hardware.
 The scheduler supports two main compilation steps, the first from the gate to the pulse level, and a second from the pulse-level to a hardware backend.

-In the first compilation step, pulse information is added to all operations that are not valid pulses (:meth:`~quantify.scheduler.types.Operation.valid_pulse` ) based on the information specified in the :ref:`device configuration file<sec-device-config>`.
+In the first compilation step, pulse information is added to all operations that are not valid pulses (:meth:`~quantify_scheduler.types.Operation.valid_pulse` ) based on the information specified in the :ref:`device configuration file<sec-device-config>`.

 A second compilation step takes the schedule at the pulse level and translates this for use on a hardware backend.
 This compilation step is performed using a hardware dependent compiler and uses the information specified in the :ref:`hardware configuration file<sec-hardware-config>`.

-Both compilation steps can be triggered by passing a :class:`~quantify.scheduler.types.Schedule` and the appropriate configuration files to :func:`~quantify.scheduler.compilation.qcompile`.
+Both compilation steps can be triggered by passing a :class:`~quantify_scheduler.types.Schedule` and the appropriate configuration files to :func:`~quantify_scheduler.compilation.qcompile`.

 .. _sec-device-config: